Efficient posterior sampling for Bayesian Poisson regression: Numerical illustrations

 Poisson regression models have been widely adopted in sports analytics, where the response variable is the match score or total number of points.
 Modelling match scores in association football has recently gained considerable interest owing to the popularity of the betting market, and several modelling approaches have been proposed.
 Classical methods use only the information of the teams playing \citep{dixon1997, petretta2021}, while other authors have explored the possibility of introducing additional information, such as historical data and bookmakers’ odds~\citep{egidi2018,Groll2019}.
 In general, to describe the number of goals scored by each team in a match, the Poisson distribution is considered a valid assumption \citep{maher1982, lee1997}.
 Herein, we considered data of match scores from the Italian Serie A 2020-2021 season, which are publicly available at \url{http://www.football-data.co.uk}.
 We considered the number of goals as the variable of interest, and, as covariates, we included the fixed effects of the team, several betting odds (for different betting types and bookmakers), and an indicator of whether the team is playing home.
 The resulting data set has 760 observations on 102 variables.

-We used the proposed Metropolis-Hastings algorithm with both a Gaussian prior centered at zero and horseshoe prior distribution on the parameters; to compare the results and analyze the variables the two priors select.
+Following the same reasoning as in the previous section, we used the proposed Metropolis-Hastings algorithm.
+Moreover, we considered both a Gaussian prior centered at zero and a horseshoe prior distribution on the parameters, to compare the results and analyze the variables the two priors select.
 The results are depicted in Figure~\ref{fig:football_coef}.
 For each explanatory variable, the posterior mean and credible interval were obtained using the two priors.
 The filled symbols indicate that the credible interval does not contain zero, showing that the shrinkage induced by the horseshoe prior selects only a few variables compared to the informative Gaussian prior.
 Moreover, the horseshoe prior induces a significant reduction of the amplitude of all credible intervals.

 A more formal comparison between the two models is obtained using the conditional predictive ordinate (CPO) statistics~\citep{geisser1993,gelfand1992,gelfanddey1994}, which is defined for $i=1,\dots,n$, as $\text{CPO}_i = p(y_i \mid y_{-i})$, where $y_{-i}$ is the vector of observed data omitting the $i$-th value.
 Figure~\ref{fig:football_cpo} shows the boxplots of the resulting CPO statistics for the two models.
 The graph does not highlight any fundamental difference in the predictive capacity of the two models, implying that the horseshoe prior allows to obtain a more parsimonious model with a similar fit.
 This is also confirmed by the logarithm of the pseudo-marginal likelihood , which is commonly used as a summary of CPO's~\citep{ibrahim203}.
 It is equal to -1172.055 and to -1167.521 for the models based on the Gaussian prior and the horseshoe, respectively.